Rirsc/rirsc.github.io/content/quotes/210628_Nick Cave_Words on getting old.md

 source: ""
 date: 2021-06-28
 notion_id: "738e28e5-dc49-4e59-a3f0-138cee05b015"
-weight: 51
+weight: 55
 ---

 [About turning 40.
-What is your perspective on getting old?]
+What is your perspective on getting old?
-REMKO, LANAKEN, BELGIUM
+Remko, Lanaken, Belgium]

 Dear Remko,